slatedocs/slate/source/index.html.md

 source | string | original source of the post - e.g. a newspaper in case an article was shared from an external url.
-Will be null in case of internal posts, i.e. posts written by the entity themselves. source.url | string | url of the source article source.publication_date | datetime | date of publication of original (may be null if source date cannot be determined) images[].url | string | image url images[].cover | boolean | true if image is a cover image; default: `false` images[].copyright | string | image copyright
+Will be null in case of internal posts, i.e. posts written by the entity themselves. source.url | string | url of the source article source.publication_date | datetime | date of publication of original (may be null if source date cannot be determined) tags | array | array of tags applied to the blog post, each containing two key-value pairs: "id" and "name".
+Available tag names are: "News", "Premiere", "Awards", and "Press" images[].url | string | image url images[].cover | boolean | true if image is a cover image; default: `false` images[].copyright | string | image copyright